eGenix/egenix-micro-benchmark/README.md

 `micro_benchmark.configure(iterations=None, name=None)`

-> Provide additiona configuration for a benchmark function.
+> Decorator to provide additional configuration for a benchmark function.
 >
 > *iterations* can be set to override the default for this function (which is 20)